sjbrown/1kfa/mod_guide_gm.md

  * An overpowering force transports the party to a new location

+## Closing a scene

+ 1. Clear any tokens from Unfold Mystery
+ 2. For any unfinished floating stake, move it near the GM sheet.
+The GM answers one question:
+   * In what location is this lost or buried?
+   * What foe now posesses or controls this?
+   * Behind what riddle is this hidden?

 # Combat interlude

 Foes are created with Stamina progress bars, per formula.